stelijahsoftware/marelias-notepad/README.md

 X - green & red bg + [r + make 3 hashes orange ###
 X - Colour: ✓ ✗
 X - colour line beginning with $ as code
+X - FIX: Touch all parent folders on save starting from home

 ### TODO:
 [H] - `Open with dialog` for odt, doc, docx, odtf and pdf (see implementation in original app).